Review: CHINA SALESMAN Rings Up No Sales For Action Fans

 Sometimes my learned optimism gets the better of me.
 By which I mean that China Salesman is a complete disaster.

-Early peaks at trailers and clips gave me the mistaken idea that the film might be able to pull off an awkward mixture of aging action stars and lesser-known dramatic actors with flair and a sense of fun ... or at least create a storyline that was easily understood as a set-up for the action sequences.
+Early peeks at trailers and clips gave me the mistaken idea that the film might be able to pull off an awkward mixture of aging action stars and lesser-known dramatic actors with flair and a sense of fun ... or at least create a storyline that was easily understood as a set-up for the action sequences.
 After all, longtime action fans, such as myself, understand that a lack of narrative cohesion is sometimes the price that must be paid in the pursuit of truly awesome, spine-tingling and elaborate scenes of battle and mayhem.

 While I have no doubt that all members of the cast and crew worked very hard under presumably challenging conditions, China Salesman is still ... a complete disaster.